ToniLMM/Blog-Robotica-Movil/README.md

 In many attempts I have had problems with 2 specific places where the robot got stuck because the space between the table leg and the sofa was exactly the same as the width of the vacuum cleaner.
 That's why the robot always got stuck when it entered these holes

 ![WhatsApp Image 2023-09-28 at 20 33 26](https://github.com/ToniLMM/Blog-Robotica-Movil/assets/92941378/439c2e96-85d5-4838-b62c-0bbaa4311e38)

+## Practice 2: Follow line
+This second practice consists of a Formula 1 car that must follow the center of the red line and complete the circuit as quickly as possible.
+The goal of this exercise is to perform a PID reactive control capable of following the line painted on the racing circuit